hpcloud/zmqpubsub/README.md

 ## Publisher

 The publisher part is equivalently simple.
-Do remember, however, that as publishers are not thread-safe they must be managed from the same goroutine that created them.
+It should be noted however that as publishers are not thread-safe they must be managed from the same goroutine that created them.

 ```Go
 pub := Broker.NewPublisherMust()